Coronation Street legend reveals rivalry with ‘unprofessional’ co-star

-Soap’s longest-standing actor William Roache has named the Coronation Street co-star he had a two-year rivalry with.
+Soap’s longest-standing actor William Roache has revealed he had a two-year rivalry with a Coronation Street co-star.

 The 93-year-old actor, who has played Ken Barlow on the ITV soap since its 1960 debut, said that he clashed with Pat Phoenix, who played legendary character Elsie Tanner